department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/payment-history/uat/v2-UAT-research-plan.md

 # Research Plan for Authenticated Experience, My VA Benefit Payments and Debts UAT, October 2022
 ## Background
 Throughout [My VA 2.0 research and discovery](https://github.com/department-of-veterans-affairs/va.gov-team/tree/master/products/identity-personalization/my-va/2.0-redesign/discovery-and-research) in 2020 - 2021, the recurring theme mentioned by Veterans is that seeing payment info on their My VA dashboard is a high priority.
 The importance of payment information is also reflected in analytics, as viewing payments is a top interaction on VA.gov overall and is a top search term from the My VA dashboard.
+In our recent [My VA usability study](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/identity-personalization/my-va/payment-history/discovery-and-research/june-2022-research/research-findings.md), we heard from all participants that they would much rather manage VA debt on VA.gov than through the mail and over the phone.

 This effort aims to add more detail around debt and payment information to the My VA dashboard to be elevated for logged-in Veteran’s awareness and attention.

 See our [product brief](https://github.com/department-of-veterans-affairs/va.gov-team/tree/master/products/identity-personalization/my-va/payment-history) for more details.

 ### OCTO-DE Objectives
-The addition of timely debt and payment updates should help fulfill our north star objective of moving toward My VA being the one-stop shop for action items and benefit status, so that it provides more direct, personalized routes to Veterans’ most critical updates and tasks
+The addition of timely debt and payment updates should help fulfill our north star objective of moving toward My VA being the one-stop shop for action items and benefit status, so that it provides more direct, personalized routes to Veterans’ most critical updates and tasks and cuts down on necessary phone and mail communication.

 ### Veteran Journey
 Since Veterans can receive payments and incur debt any time after establishing benefits with VA, this work impacts the [Veteran journey](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/platform/design/va-product-journey-maps/Veteran%20Journey%20Map.pdf) from Starting Up and beyond.